SPIRAL: Semantic-Aware Progressive LiDAR Scene Generation and Understanding: Experiments

 \textbf{Generative data augmentation.} We evaluate the effectiveness of using Spiral's generated samples to augment the training set for segmentation learning on SemanticKITTI~\cite{behley2019semantickitti}.
 Using SPVCNN++~\cite{liu2023uniseg} as the segmentation backbone, we compare Spiral with R2DM~\cite{r2dm} \& RangeNet++~\cite{milioto2019rangenet++} under different ratios of available real labeled data.
-As shown in Table~\ref{tab:gda}, the generated samples from Spiral consistently improve the performance of SPVCNN++ and outperform those from R2DM.
-Detailed per-category results are provided in the supplementary materials.
+As shown in the first row of Table~\ref{tab:gda}, the generated samples from Spiral consistently improve the performance of SPVCNN++ and outperform those from R2DM.
+Detailed per-category results are provided in the appendix.
+Additionally, we evaluate SPVCNN++ under the same settings on out-of-distribution subsets, fog and wet-ground, from Robo3D~\cite{kong2023robo3D}.
+As shown in the second and third rows of Table~\ref{tab:gda}, although Spiral is not fine-tuned for such extreme weather conditions, its generated data still enriches the training set and improves performance under these challenging scenarios.